RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

 from langchain_core.prompts import ChatPromptTemplate
 ```

 As a RAG app runs through steps, it stores each steps data in a State class.
 If you have never worked with classes before, you're essentially setting up a custom datatype with set parameters.
-Think of this one like a custom dictionary that you're filling in and passing along to each function.
+Think of it as a custom dictionary that you're filling in and passing along to each function.

 ```python
 class State(TypedDict):